 When is the Center Open?

-During the 21-22 Academic year the Center will be open on Tuesdays and Thursdays from 4-7 pm.
+During the 22-23 Academic year the Center will be open on Mondays through Thursdays from 4-7 pm.
 For students receiving tutoring services, a consistent time and day will be scheduled for tutoring.
-If a psycho educational evaluation is being conducted, then additional times during the week may be scheduled in order to conduct the evaluation.
+Students can receive 1 to 4 times per week depending on individual needs.

 Are there charges for the services?